 "The Beast" consists of seven original compositions arranged for The Danish Radio Big Band + one composition performed entirely by Mathias Heise.

 Issued in gatefold cover.
-Shrink-wrapped.
+Packed in protective seal bag.

 - Para Mi Madre